Best Restaurant Business Loans in December 2025

 Comparing the following loan details can help you choose the best restaurant loan for your needs:

-Interest rate: Check if the business loan interest rate is variable or fixed.
-If the lender charges a factor rate, try to convert it before accepting the offer in order to properly compare other offers.
+Check if the business loan interest rate is variable or fixed.
+If the lender charges a factor rate, try to convert it before accepting the offer to properly compare against other offers.
+The lower the interest rate, the more you can save in the long run.
+However, you can always refinance your business loan if you find a better rate later.

-Use our business loan calculator to estimate how much you could borrow.
+Use our business loan calculator to estimate how much you could borrow to drive business growth.

-Time to fund: If you need funds fast, a quick business loan can provide funding in as little as 24 hours.
+If you need funds fast, a quick business loan can provide funding in as little as 24 hours.
 The fastest business loans, however, tend to come with higher rates and fees.

-Additional fees: Review your business loan agreement to ensure you understand all the fees, such as origination fees, late charges and business loan prepayment penalties.
+Review your business loan agreement to ensure you understand all the fees, such as origination fees, late charges and business loan prepayment penalties.

 Alternatives to restaurant loans